matsengrp/phippery/docs/alignments-pipeline.rst

 manipulate the data to your liking using any combination of these annotations, so go wild with annotations!

-Internally, data types are handled through convertion to pandas data types
+Internally, data types are handled through conversion to pandas data types
 - so it's best to keep data types consistent between the columns provided.
 For :ref:`missing data <sec_missing_data>`, we recommend empty strings, "",